-Nicki Minaj Just Made Ellen DeGeneres Feud with Oprah
+Nicki Minaj Made Ellen DeGeneres Start a Fake Feud With Oprah

 While dropping by The Ellen Show to discuss her extensive Billboard Music Awards opening performance, Nicki Minaj had some unexpected advice for Ellen DeGeneres: it's time to start a feud.

 "I'm new to this rap game — of course, I'm in it now," DeGeneres admitted.
-(Minaj name-drops DeGeneres in her cutting song "No Frauds," which is itself a track that responds to bad blood between Minaj and Remy Ma, an ongoing feud that has proved musically prolific for both rappers).
+(Minaj name-drops DeGeneres in her cutting song "No Frauds," which is itself a track that responds to the fraught history between Minaj and Remy Ma, an ongoing feud that has proved musically prolific for both rappers).
 "Should I have a beef with someone?"
 Ellen asked.
 "What should I do to get really entrenched into the rap game?"

 Minaj suggested finding someone who would be her rival, which was a difficult task for sunny Ellen.